Are you still entitled to compensation if you were not wearing your seatbelt in a car accident?

 Although there is no hard and fast rule as to apportionment in cases involving a successful seat-belt defense, victims in our experience are often held to be 10% to 25% negligent when seat-belts are not worn.

-If you have suffered life changing injuries in a car accident our Hamilton car accident lawyers can help.
-Matt Lalande has recovered millions for car accident victims in Hamilton and the surrounding areas since 2003.
+If you have suffered life changing injuries in a vehicle accident, we can help.
+Matt Lalande has recovered millions for accident victims in Hamilton and the surrounding areas since 2003.
 We have represented hundreds of car accident victims that have suffered spinal cord injuries, serious brain injuries, orthopedic injuries and fractures, paraplegic and quadriplegic injuries.
-You can call our Hamilton Car Accident Lawyers 24/7 at 905-333-8888 or speak with our live chat operator who will be more than happy to book an appointment.

 We’ll be in touch as soon as possible.